-Geometry, strength of materials principles and material computations – they’re all just as essential.
+Geometry, the strength of materials principles and material computations – they’re all just as essential.
 But the knowledge based on practical applications is also essential when you leave the university to enter the “real world”.

 Get ready for some action!